 Getting AROUND Victoria

-BUT you may wish just for novelty sake, to take a Pickle Boat across the harbour at some stage (see above).
+BUT you may wish just for novelty sake, to take a Pickle Boat across the harbor at some stage (see above).

 Or, take a horse and cart and feel as regal as the buildings look.